 2. Use Disease Free Plants

 Use healthy plants, although symptoms may not be apparent at the time of field setting.
 If tips were infected, Phytophthora can show up in the plug plants and these plants should be culled or treated prior to field setting.
 Non-symptomatic plants may harbor the pathogen.
 In plug production facilities, plants should be on raised benches or on well drained gravel beds to prevent water movement from tray to tray and spread of the pathogen.
-Avoid highly susceptible varieties such as ‘Sweet Charlie’ on land with a history of Phytophthora crown rot.
+Avoid highly susceptible varieties such as ‘Sweet Charlie’ on sites with a history of Phytophthora crown rot.

 3. Monitor and Husbandry